shelo16/frt-solution/README.md

-# Microservices Demo
+# FRT Task solution Demo

-This is a demo application consisting of 5 microservices built with Spring Boot, Java 17, Gradle, RabbitMQ, and PostgreSQL.
+This is a solution for FRT task.
+Application consists of 5 microservices built with Spring Boot, Java 17, Gradle, RabbitMQ, and PostgreSQL.

 ## Services and Swagger Links